 Our operating agreement does not require our Manager to seek shareholder approval to liquidate our assets by a specified date, nor does our operating agreement require our Manager to list our shares for trading on a national securities exchange.
 There is no public market for our shares and we currently have no plans to list our shares on a stock exchange or other trading market.
 Until our shares are listed, if ever, you may not sell your shares unless the buyer meets the applicable suitability and minimum purchase standards.
 In addition, our operating agreement prohibits the ownership of more than 9.8% in value of our shares, unless exempted by our Manager, which may inhibit large investors from purchasing your shares.
 In its sole discretion, including to protect our operations and our non-redeemed shareholders, to prevent an undue burden on our liquidity or to preserve our status as a REIT, our Manager could amend, suspend or terminate our redemption plan without notice.
 Further, the redemption plan includes numerous restrictions that would limit your ability to sell your shares.
 We describe these restrictions in more detail under "Description of Our Common Shares - Quarterly Redemption Plan."
 Therefore, it will be difficult for you to sell your shares promptly or at all.
 If you are able to sell your shares, you may have to sell them at a substantial discount to their public offering price.
-It is also likely that your shares only as a long-term investment and be prepared to hold them for an indefinite period of time.
+It is also likely that your shares would not be accepted as the primary collateral for a loan.
+Because of the illiquid nature of our shares, you should purchase our shares only as a long-term investment and be prepared to hold them for an indefinite period of time.